 X X coordinate = 5.74 (length), X Y coordinate = 0.22 (width) - 4 The Rectangle tool is still active.
-Click the top left corner of the concrete slab and create a roof beam: - $\Delta x = 0.12$ and $\Delta y = 0.12$ - 5 Click Line in the Tools palette (Basic family Draft module Create area). - Click // Individual lines on the Line Context toolbar and specify where you want the line to start by clicking the top left corner of the beam (see below). - You will create the roof overhang later. - 6 The roof pitch is 30°.
+Click the top left corner of the concrete slab and create a roof beam:

+$$\Delta x = 0.12$$ and $\Delta y = 0.12$

+- 5 Click Line in the Tools palette (Basic family Draft module Create area). - 6 Click Individual lines on the Line Context toolbar and specify where you want the line to start by clicking the top left corner of the beam (see below).

+You will create the roof overhang later.

+- 7 The roof pitch is 30°.

-To draw a line at this angle, click Enter using cursor snap. - 7 Enter 30 to define the angle.
-Now, you can only draw the line at an angle of 30° (and in steps incremented by 30°).
+To draw a line at this angle, click Enter using cursor snap. - 8 Enter 30 to define the angle.
+Now you can only draw the line at an angle of 30° (and in steps incremented by 30°).

-8 Draw the line as shown below and place its end point by clicking with the left mouse button.
+9 Draw the line as shown below and place its end point by clicking the left mouse button.
 For the time being, the length of the line is not important.
 If necessary, you will delete redundant segments later.

-9 The rafter is to rest on the roof beam.
+10 The rafter is to rest on the roof beam.
 Click Parallel Lines in the Tools palette (Basic family - Draft module - Create area) and create the bottom edge of the rafter.
 Enter 0.03 for the offset.

-10 The Parallel Lines tool is still active.
+11 The Parallel Lines tool is still active.
 To create the top edge of the rafter, enter -0.14 for the offset (opposite direction!) and press ESC to quit the tool.

-11 Click the line in the middle with the right mouse button and select Delete on the shortcut menu to remove the reference line.
+12 Right-click the line in the middle and select Delete on the shortcut menu to remove the reference line.

-12 The next step is to create the vertical end of the rafter.
+13 The next step is to create the vertical end of the rafter.